JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-publish-apps.md

 There are two ways you can connect the shared Kotlin module to the iOS project:
 * Use the [Kotlin/Native Cocoapods plugin](native-cocoapods.md), which allows you to use a multiplatform project with native targets as a CocoaPods dependency in your iOS project.
 * Manually configure your Multiplatform project to create an iOS framework and the XCode project to obtain its latest version.
-KMM Android Studio Plugin usually does this configuration.
+The Kotlin Multiplatform Mobile plugin for Android Studio usually does this configuration.
 [Understand the project structure](multiplatform-mobile-understand-project-structure.md#ios-application) to implement it yourself.

 ### Symbolicating crash reports